devon-mar/TypePals/README.md

 - Communicate with the bot by directly messaging them or simple commands!
 - Feel free to shamelessly vent your problems with complete privacy! 🔒
-- Responses are printed onto a letter jpg instead of just a block of text!
+- Responses are printed onto a jpg to look like a letter instead of a block of text!
 - Messages limited to 400 characters so it is kept concise and space efficient!
 - Filter to ensure hateful messages are kept out of the system, including variations of many different words! 🔞